 Agile project management concentrates on continuous improvement and thereby increasing the project value.
 According to the Agile manifesto created by 13 top industry leaders in 2001, four core values and 12 principles lead to the Agile methodology.

 Why use Agile Project Management?

-Current days, organizations are looking out for a more iterative and flexible approach for software development.
+Current day, organizations are looking out for a more iterative and flexible approach to software development.
 Here are a few important reasons why to use Agile project management:

 - Quick lead times

 - Reduced conflicts in the coming future